radareorg/radare.org/gsoc/2016/ideas.md

 ```
 macro <name> <args> { <body> }
 ```
-- Preprocessor operations like â€œ>>â€, â€œIâ€, â€œ&â€, â€œ==â€, etc (should have aliases like â€œshrâ€, â€œandâ€ for fasm compatibility)
+- Preprocessor operations like “>>”, “I”, “&”, “==”, etc (should have aliases like “shr”, “and” for fasm compatibility)
-- Preprocessor conditionals â€œif/else/switchâ€
+- Preprocessor conditionals “if/else/switch”
-- Structures like
+- Structures with arguments, like
 ```
 struc Unit   a,b,type
 {